 strong how-to component with information that will help readers apply green

 living principles and practices to their daily lives.
 They also focus on

 empowering readers to think for themselves, to make and trust their own

-decisions, to live self-reliantly, and to get involved in making positive change in
+decisions, and to get involved in making positive change in

 their own communities.